-The purpose of a CRM is to help you manage customer relationships.
-So it only makes sense that the best CRM platforms give you as much insight on your customers as possible.
+The purpose of customer relationship management is to help you manage customer relationships, so it only makes sense that the best CRM platforms give you as much insight on your customers as possible.

 This includes details on their organization, contact details, email tracking (email opens etc.) and a communication timeline.

-Even better, great CRM platforms can feed in contact data from other sources, such as LinkedIn and other social platforms.
+Even better, great CRM platforms can integrate contact data from other sources, such as LinkedIn and other social platforms.
 This data enrichment can provide you with a huge number of insights with very little work.
 You can then use this insight to personalize your prospect interactions, and improve your customer relationships.

 Furthermore, you should be able to schedule sales activities, assign contacts to reps and send emails directly from the contact screen of your customer relationship software..
 Make sure you choose a CRM that provides you with as much contact insight as possible.

 With all the data available to you, your CRM should show you what you need to do with it.
 Sales reporting should help you answer the biggest questions.
 These can include why certain reps outperform others, as well as whether or not you’re on track to hit your annual target.